wgy1027/postFireSeverityAssessment/postFire/Postfire-Literature.md

 ## Remote Sensing Techniques in Monitoring Post-Fire Effects and Patterns of Forest Recovery in Boreal Forest Regions A Review
 2014

+This article attempts to provide a comprehensive review of current research with respect to remotely sensed data and methods used to model post-fire effects and forest recovery patterns in boreal forest regions.
+The review reveals that remote sensing-based monitoring of post-fire effects and forest recovery patterns in boreal forest regions is not only limited by the gaps in both field data and remotely sensed data, but also the complexity of far-northern fire regimes, climatic conditions and environmental conditions.

 ## Post-fire resilience in the Alpine region estimated from MODIS satellite multispectral data
 2014